 For slow cooker: Cook on low heat for 8-10 hours or high for 5-6 hours; shred meat and return to pot.
-At this point you can go and serve it or allow to cook an additional 1-2 hours if time allows.
+At this point, you can go and serve it or allow it to cook an additional 1-2 hours if time allows.
 The extra cooking time really allows the meat to absorb more flavor and tenderizes it more.

 For Instant Pot: Close the lid and pressure valve and pressure cook on high for 45 minutes.
 Allow pressure to release naturally, then do a quick release.
-Shred the meat and return to pot.
+Shred the meat and return to the pot.

 Finally, to prepare the tacos, preheat a skillet to medium heat.

 Dip a tortilla in the consomé (birria broth).